commandpostsoft/SwiftSideMenu/README.md

 ### Version 6.5.1 (January 2025)

-This release includes three important bug fixes from the upstream repository:
+This release includes three important bug fixes from the upstream repository and updates the minimum iOS version to 13.0.

 #### ✅ Swift Modernization (PR #676)
 - **Fixed**: Swift deprecation warnings in Xcode 12.5+